ThomasByr/YOLO_crop/README.md

 0        0.085143 0.38912  0.002182 0.0027172 0.9954308
 ```

 Note that only `class_id` field is parsed as an int, and all others are doubles.
-A friendly reminder that here we use relative coordinates (meaning all doubles are in the range `[0, 1]`).
+A friendly reminder that we use relative coordinates (meaning all doubles are in the range `[0, 1]`).

 ## 🧪 Testing